 The Meat Inspection Act placed federal inspectors in all meatpacking plants that entered into interstate or international business.

-In contemporary times, the number of food inspectors employed by the FDA has been decreased, and food safety has become a political issue.
+In the 21st century, the number of food inspectors employed by the FDA has decreased, and food safety has become a political issue.
 Perhaps before long we will find ourselves again in a situation like those presented in The Jungle.